VictoriaMilani/vmilani.github.io/index.md

 My research interests are labor economics and applied econometrics.
 I am particularly interested in how labor markets shape wages.

-In my job market paper, I employ a Gaussian mixture model on a large administrative data to measure how worker-firm assortativity affects the gender wage gap. [publicly available mid-august]
+In my job market paper, I employ a Gaussian mixture model on a large administrative data to measure how worker-firm assortativity affects the gender wage gap. [[details](/workingpapers/assortmatch)]

-In my second year paper, I employ a doubly robust DID model on administrative data to show how complementarity between formal and the informal markets can positively and negatively affect wages.
+In my second year paper, I employ a doubly robust DID model on administrative data to show how complementarity between formal and the informal markets can positively and negatively affect wages. [[details](/workingpapers/vzcrisis)]

-I am also working on a more theoretical econometrics paper to provide imputation methods to covariates that may be affected by treatment.
+I am also working on a more theoretical econometrics paper to provide imputation methods to covariates that may be affected by treatment. [[details](/workingpapers/badcontrols)]

 I will be on the 2024/2025 job market.